hanayashiki/boring-rpc/DESIGN.md

 // Users can write plugins in the using language against them, e.g. limiting the length of strings. import { maxLength } from '~/my-metadata.br'

+// Import star: import everything from another module.
+// Note: unlike JS, `import *` does not follow `as` because we enforce uniqueness for exported specifiers. import * from '~/import-star.br'

+// Note: all imported or declared types are considered exported.

 // Struct Type
 type TextMessage = {
     id: number,